sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/4_homology.md

 **Questions:**

 * **Why would some nodes obtain 100% bootstrap support while others are weaker and others are very low indeed?**
-* **How can we know if our "species tree", made from just one single-copy orthologous group, reflects the reality of these species’ evolutionary relationships?**
+* **How can we know if our "species tree", made from just one single-copy orthologous group, reflects the reality of these species' evolutionary relationships?**
 * **What would we need to do next in order to improve the confidence in our molecular "species phylogeny"?**

 ??? done "Answer"
     * Some nodes are very stable and do not change during bootstrap while others do.
 These weakers nodes indicate that the branching varies and may not be an accurate representation of the species tree
     * We can compare the tree with what is known in the literature.
 Alternatively, we can compare this tree with species tree made from other single-copy orthologous groups.
-If all the trees concur, this is a very strong indicator of the species’ evolutionary relationships
+If all the trees concur, this is a very strong indicator of the species' evolutionary relationships
     * Create trees from other single-copy orthologous groups and reconcile them with a tree from the literature if it exists.